26 Easy Dinner Party Recipes I Turn to Whenever I Want to Wow a Crowd

 • Serves: 8

 Who knew your slow cooker could make such an elegant main course?
-"When I’ve made this sauce in the past, I’ve been able to freeze a quart of it for later, so it can easily serve at least eight people," Gillen writes.
+"When I’ve made this sauce in the past, I’ve been able to freeze a quart of it for later, so it can easily serve at least eight people," former PureWow senior food editor Katherine Gillen says.
 "It's a set-it-and-forget-it number that tastes rich and hearty without much effort on your end."
-Use a long, flat pasta (like pappardelle) for an elegant presentation and so the noodles can get fully coated in the sauce.
+Use a long, flat pasta (like pappardelle) for an elegant presentation, and serve with grated fresh Parm and torn Basil to really make the meal sing.

 • Time Commitment: 30 minutes